Morally and legally all ‘peoples’ have the right to decide how and by whom they want to be governed (Right to Self Determination).

 When we, the people of the Cape, gave our democratic consent to being governed by the National Government of South Africa, we did so on the promise of a better future for all South Africans, believing that we were turning our backs on the racial divisions of the past, together forging a ‘Rainbow Nation’ we could all call home.

-The people of the Cape have done all we can to resist this unfolding disaster, consistently rejected the immoral and illogical conduct of the ANC government, at the polls, on the streets and in the courts.
+We, the people of the Cape, have done all we can to resist this unfolding disaster.
+We have consistently rejected the immoral and illogical conduct of the ANC government at the polls, on the streets and in the courts.
 Our courage has not entirely been in vain, holding back the worst of the unfolding destruction, but, so long as we choose to remain within the current system, it is, in the final reckoning, a fight we simply cannot win.

 Maths is an exact science, and so long as the Cape remains in a voluntary union with South Africa, the democratic wishes of the Cape will be rendered redundant by the vastly larger combined population of the other South African provinces.